Chapter 6: Seeking Strength

 Without needing to turn around, Astra replied, “I sincerely hope I never become the target of her ire, that’s for sure.”

-Liam and Rain approached and came to stand beside her, watching as Conrad hurriedly wiped the dirt from his face and stood up again, gritting his teeth as he raised his sword.
+Liam and Rain approached and came to stand beside her, watching as Conrad hurriedly wiped the dirt from his face and stood up again, gritting his teeth as he raised his sword to ward off another oncoming blow.

-“The shortsword definitely suits his physique better,” Rain commented, seeing the lightness to Conrad’s movements that hadn’t been there originally.
+“The shortsword suits him better,” Rain commented, seeing the lightness to Conrad’s movements that hadn’t been there originally.
 “It was a good idea to have him switch.”

 “Given his height, trying to use a longsword like the Captain’s would have just been a waste of time,” Liam agreed, cupping his hands around his mouth to shout some encouragement.
 “Keep after her, Conrad!
 If you win, Ilia will let me take her out for dinner!”